openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ![Graph Before Partial Inference](../../../img/MO_graph_before_partial_inference.png)

-The difference in a grahh structure with a graph during the front phase is not only in the data nodes, but also in the edge attributes.
-Note, that an `out` attribute is in edges **from operation** nodes only, while an `in` attribute is in edges **from data** nodes only.
+The difference in a graph structure with a graph during the front phase is not only in the data nodes, but also in the edge attributes.
+Note, that an `out` attribute is specified for edges **from operation** nodes only, while an `in` attribute is specified for edges **from data** nodes only.
 This corresponds to the fact that a tensor (data node) is produced from a specific output port of an operation and is consumed with a specific input port of an operation.
 Also, a unique data node is created for each output port of an operation and may be used as an input node for several operation nodes, like the data node "data2_0" which is consumed with the input port 1 of the operation "Operation 3" and input port 0 of the operation "Operation 5".

 Now consider how the Model Optimizer performs shape and value propagation.
 Model Optimizer performs graph nodes topological sort.
 An error message is thrown if a graph contains a cycle.
 Then shape inference functions are called for